DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/scrollintoview.md

 {% include actions/manual-scroll-warning.md %}

-Scrolls parent containers of the `target` element until the element is inside of the viewport.
+Scrolls parent containers of the `target` element until the element is in the viewport.
 Can be chained with other `TestController` methods.

 ```text
 t.scrollIntoView(target [, options]) → this | Promise<any>